federicohyo/ofxTensorFlow/libs/tensorflow/include/unsupported/Eigen/CXX11/src/Tensor/README.md

 Creates a tensor mapping an existing array of data.
-The data must not be freed until the TensorMap is discarded, and the size of the data must be large enough to accomodate of the coefficients of the tensor.
+The data must not be freed until the TensorMap is discarded, and the size of the data must be large enough to accommodate the coefficients of the tensor.

     float data[] = {0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11};
     Eigen::TensorMap<Tensor<float, 2>> a(data, 3, 4);